-We expect our suppliers and partners to work focused and systematically to comply with our Guidelines for Suppliers, hereunder our Code of Conduct, that covers fundamental requirements on human rights, labour rights, anti-corruption, animal welfare and the environment.
+We expect our suppliers and partners to work focused and systematically to comply with our guidelines for suppliers, hereunder our code of conduct, that covers fundamental requirements on human rights, labour rights, anti-corruption, animal welfare and the environment.
 Our suppliers shall:

-- Follow our guidelines for suppliers https://www.modyf.no/om-oss/leverandor), hereunder the code of conduct. - Conduct due diligence for responsible business conduct.
+- Follow our guidelines for suppliers (add link, if available), hereunder the code of conduct. - Conduct due diligence for responsible business conduct.
 This involves; conducting risk assessments to identify potential negative impact on people, society and the environment and to stop, prevent and reduce such impact.
 The measures put in place must be monitored and their effect evaluated.
 The measures taken must be communicated to those affected by your actions.
-If the supplier is responsible for the negative impact/damage, they are responsible for providing remedy.1 - Show willingness and ability to continuous improvement for people, society and the environment through collaboration. - At the request of Würth MODYF AS be able to document how they, and potential subcontractors, work to comply with the guidelines. - If the supplier, after several requests by Würth MODYF AS, does not show the willingness or ability to comply with the guidelines for suppliers, the contract may be cancelled. - Have a system in place to manage complaints related to human rights, labour rights, the environment and corruption.
+If the supplier is responsible for the negative impact/damage, they are responsible for providing remedy.4 - Show willingness and ability to continuous improvement for people, society and the environment through collaboration. - At the request of (company's name) be able to document how they, and potential subcontractors, work to comply with the guidelines.

+If the supplier, after several requests by Würth MODYF AS, does not show the willingness or ability to comply with the guidelines for suppliers, the contract may be cancelled.